trofi/trofi.github.io.gen/posts/320-blog-tweaks.md

 [`dot` support](/posts/300-inline-graphviz-dot-in-hakyll.html)
 and [`gunplot` support](/posts/318-inline-gnuplot.html).

-Fast forward to 2024 few weeks ago I boasted to my friend how cool my new `gnuplot` embeddings are.
+Fast forward to 2024 a few weeks ago I boasted to my friend how cool my new `gnuplot` embeddings are.
 To what the response was "What pictures?".
 Apparently `miniflux` does not like `<svg>` tags embedded into `<html>` and strips them away leaving only bits of `<title>` tags that almost